siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 ## Measurement Model

-Each channel is measured separately against the same modulation source.

-For each channel, record several pairs
+For each channel separately, use several propagation lengths `L` and measure the corresponding delays `\tau` relative to the common modulation signal:

 ```text
 (L1, tau1), (L2, tau2), (L3, tau3), ...
 ```

-and fit
+Plot `\tau` versus `L` and fit

 ```text
 tau(L) = mL + b.
 ```

-With the zero-length reference chosen appropriately, `b` should be close to zero, and the slope is
+With the zero-length reference chosen appropriately, `b` should be close to zero.
+The slope is

 ```text
 m = d tau / dL = 1 / v.
 ```

-So the propagation speed is recovered directly from the fit as
+So the speed is recovered directly as

 ```text
 v = 1 / m.